AngelSoul525/ssmdemo/README.md

 2. add about us information
 3. modify database password to stay the same with cloud server
 4. hide messageEnd while show home

+## V1.0.3
+1.fix database connection would time-outs after not operating for 8 hours 2.add loading animation